-Although these estimates were made on the basis of the best information available at year-end 2015, future events may make it necessary to change these estimates (upwards or downwards) in coming years.
-Any changes in accounting estimates are reflected prospectively.
+Although these estimates have been made on the basis of the best information available at the close of the 2016 financial year, future events may require them to be modified (upwards or downwards) in future reporting periods.
+Changes to accounting estimates are applied prospectively.